codingMustache/codingMustache/README.md

 ## Joke of the Day

-How come the stadium got hot after the game?
-Because all of the fans left.
+What has three letters and starts with gas?
+A Car.

 ## Daily Trivia

-Which one of these is not an official development name for a Ubuntu release?
+The internet domain .fm is the country-code top-level domain for which Pacific Ocean island nation?
- 1. Mystic Mansion
+ 1. Tuvalu
- 2. Wily Werewolf
+ 2. Fiji
- 3. Utopic Unicorn
+ 3. Micronesia
- 4. Trusty Tahr
+ 4. Marshall Islands

 <details>
   <summary>Answer</summary>
-  Mystic Mansion
+  Micronesia
 </details>